adamsilver2005/NBA-Western-Conference-Dominance/README.md

 Other preprocessing steps included:

 - Creating a **Season** column
-- Assigning each team to it's **Conference** using a dictionary of team-conference mappings
+- Assigning each team to its **Conference** using a dictionary of team-conference mappings
 - Handling inconsistencies in team names due to franchise name changes
 - Accounting for the NBA expansion from **29 to 30 teams in 2005**

-The dataset was preprocessed using **Python and Pandas**
+The dataset was preprocessed using **Python and pandas**